happysasha18/happysasha18/README.md

 **Builder of measurement-first AI tools · Senior Product Owner in platform engineering · electronic music producer.**

-~30 years in software and product — today in platform engineering: tenant management, authorization, licensing, partner ecosystems.
-Alongside that I build small AI tools with one rule: *report what's measured, leave the decision to the human* — a reaction to LLM tools that fabricate a confident answer instead of grounding one.
-Off the clock I make electronic music as **Total Reboot** and shoot architectural & urban photography.
+Product architect — today in platform engineering in Palo Alto: tenant management, authorization, licensing, partner ecosystems.
+Alongside that, I build small AI tools with one rule: *report what's measured, leave the decision to the human* — a reaction to LLM tools that fabricate a confident answer instead of grounding one.
+Off the clock, I make electronic music as **Total Reboot** and shoot architectural & urban photography.

 Tel Aviv 🇮🇱